harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Used the next day to keep the momentum going for Marriage Age Prediction Flask App.
 I was still piecing things together, so I focused on trying to collect the raw dataset and create a notebook to inspect the fields and target variable and wrote down the stuff that looked important.
 This was still the messy setup part where I was opening files, checking examples, and trying not to overthink it too early.
 The code was not huge, but getting the flow to feel simple took more fiddling than expected.
 - Deliverable: I wrapped up the day with starter notebook mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2022-05-11 - Day 3: Cleaning pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to handle missing values, bad rows, and obvious outliers so the data is usable and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I had to think about both the model side and the form side at the same time, which made the day a bit scattered.
+- Deliverable: I wrapped up the day with cleaned dataset mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.